mesnico/MOTpp/README.md

 This code is distributed under an [MIT LICENSE](LICENSE).

 Note that our code depends on other libraries, including PyTorch, PyTorch3D, Hugging Face, Hydra, and uses datasets which each have their own respective licenses that must also be followed.

+## Acknowledgements

+We really thanks the authors of [TMR](https://github.com/Mathux/TMR), on which this code is largely based.